 If when returning to a parked vehicle, you find a flat and with someone conveniently there volunteering to assist with repairs, use caution.
 While a helpful citizen distracts the traveler, an accomplice will steal your stuff.

 I know I’ve mentioned Colombia before.
 Portuguese love soccer, but I consider them apathetic to the sport compared to Colombians.
-Sometimes there will be a fight after a match, but so far, I’ve not noticed this to be an issue.
+Sometimes there will be a fight after a match, but nothing like what happens in Colombia.

 The equivalent of 911 is 112 and they will have English speakers available.
 If something really bad happens, contact your Embassy or Consulate.
 The consulate won’t be able to do everything, but they can help with stolen passports, contacting family, and suggesting legal representation should you need one.
 Police are pretty good here.
 They aren’t threatening like in the US and they really feel like they’re here to help.
 However, they have a laissez-faire attitude towards petty crime.
 Because tourism is such an important part of the DGP, the Portuguese government works hard to make sure tourists are safe.